 Satellites in LEO, MEO

-Boeing’s sensor fusion effort involves two satellite programs awarded to Millennium Space.
+Boeing’s sensor fusion effort could involve two satellite programs awarded to Millennium Space.
 One of these programs is the “Foo Fighter” network, a $414 million low Earth orbit (LEO) missile-tracking satellite constellation being developed for the U.S. Space Development Agency.
 These satellites are equipped with electro-optical and infrared sensors to detect and track advanced missile threats, including hypersonic missiles.

 The company also aims to integrate medium Earth orbit (MEO) missile-warning satellites that Millennium is building under a $500 million contract with the U.S. Space Force.
-This, combined with the E-7 Wedgetail’s electronically scanned array radar, will provide a multi-domain operational picture, said Sears.
+This, combined with the E-7 Wedgetail’s electronically scanned array radar, could provide a multi-domain operational picture, said Sears.

 “We’re going to connect the E-7 to the Foo Fighter network and the MEO missile warning and tracking layer,” she said.
 “We want to show what kind of operational picture we can deliver when we combine all those sensors.”